JJWins/angular-12-flash-message/README.md

         >Note: If the [timeOut] property is not set the flash message will have a close button to close the flashed message

-    - Background graying out can be set by setting the property [grayOut] to true
+    - Background graying out can be achieved by setting the property [grayOut] to true
             - eg: ` <jjwins-flash-message [grayOut]="true" [message]="flashMessage" [alertWarning]="true ><?jjwins-flash-message> `